mantidproject/documents/Design/loaderfact.md

 #REFACTORING LOADER ALGORITHMS#

+This document arose from an informal code talk I gave at ISIS on 29 July 2016.

 ##Motivation##

 I've been working on decomentating how data from a file (usually a Nexus file) is read by a loader